felipebravom/AffectiveTweets/README.md

 The package implements three WEKA filters for converting tweets from string format into feature vectors:

 1. __TweetToSparseFeatureVector__: calculates sparse feature from a tweet.
-There are options provides for filtering out infrequent features and setting the weighting approach of the sparse features (boolean or frequency based).
+There are options provides for filtering out infrequent features and setting the weighting approach  (boolean or frequency based).
  * Word N-grams
  * Character N-grams
  * POS tags (with N-Gram sequences)